Node.js Request Path: DNS, TCP, libuv & Callbacks

 -> TCP connect

-The trace is the whole point of this subchapter.
-Earlier chapter pieces become one path here.
-DNS success gives you candidate addresses.
-It gives you no guarantee that any address accepts a TCP connection.
-TCP success gives you a byte stream.
-It gives you no guarantee that the peer speaks the protocol your application expects.
-And the address the server sees may differ from the address the client process used if NAT, a proxy, or a load balancer sits between them.
+-> server JavaScript callbackThat path is the whole reason this topic is worth learning.
+DNS success only gives you candidate addresses.
+It does not prove that any server accepts TCP connections there.
+TCP success only gives you a byte stream.
+It does not prove that the peer speaks the application protocol you expect.
+The address the server sees may also be changed by NAT, a proxy, or a load balancer before it reaches your process.

-net.connect() accepts a host and a port.
-With a hostname, Node has to resolve addresses before the kernel can connect.
+net.connect() can accept a host and a port.
+If the host is a name, Node has to resolve that name before the kernel can connect -

 const socket = net.connect({